Pampas deer: Biology and behavior

 In Argentina, the mating season is December to February.
 In Uruguay, the mating season is February to April.
 Courtship behavior is submissive, such as low stretching, crouching, and turning away.
 The male initiates courtship with a low stretch.
 He makes a soft buzzing sound.
 He nuzzles the female and may flick his tongue at her, and averts his eyes.
 He stays near her, and may follow her for a long time, smelling her urine.
 Sometimes the female responds to courtship by lying on the ground.

 Pampas deer do not defend territory or mates, but do have displays of dominance.
 They show dominance by keeping their heads up and trying to keep their side forward, and use slow, deliberate movements.
 When bucks are challenging each other, they rub their horns into vegetation and scrape them on the ground.
-They may urinate into the scrape they've made, and sometimes defecate.
+They may urinate into the scrape they have made, and sometimes defecate.
 They rub the scent glands on their heads and faces into plants and objects.
 They usually do not fight, but just spar with each other, and they do commonly bite.
 Sparring is initiated by the smaller buck touching noses with the larger buck.
 Groups are not separated by sex, and bucks will drift between groups.
 There are usually only 2–6 deer in a group, but there can be many more in good feeding areas.
 They do not have monogamous pairs, nor are there harems.

-When they feel they may be in danger, they hide low in the foliage and hold, and then bound off about 100–200 meters, often looking back at the disturbance.
+When they feel they may be in danger, they hide low in the foliage and hold, and then bound off about 100-200 m, often looking back at the disturbance.
 Because they bound in long flat jumps and have not been observed to run, they are not thought to be endurance runners.
 If they are alone, they may just quietly slip away.
 Females with a fawn will fake a limp to distract a predator, or if they are unsure of a situation, such as if a human appears.

 They will often stand on their hind legs to reach food or see over something.
 They are sedentary, with no seasonal or even daily movements.
 They usually feed regularly during the day, but sometimes have nocturnal activity.
 The Pampas deer are very curious and like to explore.
 Although this is endearing to observers, their lack of fleeing at the sight of humans makes them easier for poachers to kill.